 | Category | Best For |

-| Unified Ecosystems | Organizations heavily invested in a specific stack seeking deep integration and a unified ‘Single Pane of Glass.’ |
+| Unified Ecosystems | Organisations heavily invested in a specific stack seeking deep integration and a unified ‘Single Pane of Glass.’ |

-| Specialized AI-Native | Teams prioritizing vendor-agnostic autonomous analysts or specialized endpoint/identity telemetry. |
+| Specialised AI-Native | Teams prioritising vendor-agnostic autonomous analysts or specialised endpoint/identity telemetry. |

 | Open Data Lakes | Large enterprises focused on high-volume data control, long-term retention, and custom analytics. |